Dendroculus/kurumi-discord-bot/README.md

 ---

 ## Disclaimer

-Kurumi is an independent project and is **not affiliated with, supported by, or endorsed by Discord Inc.**
+- Kurumi is an independent project and is **not affiliated with, supported by, or endorsed by Discord Inc.**
   All trademarks and copyrights related to Discord are owned by their respective owners.

-All anime characters and artwork shown are the property of their respective creators.
+- All anime characters and artwork shown are the property of their respective creators.
+- All emoji assets are made by me.
-Used here for non-commercial, portfolio purposes only. <br><br>
+- Used here for **non-commercial, portfolio purposes only**.
-⚠️ GIF files are not included.
-Please place kurumi.gif (and others if needed) in the assets/ folder before using commands that has GIF outputs.
+- ⚠️ GIF files are not included.
+Place kurumi.gif (and others if needed) in the `assets/` folder before using commands that rely on GIF outputs.
+- Upload the emoji file into Discord Developer Portal and update the IDs in the code to display them correctly.

 ## Artwork Attribution